 So You Want To Be A TV Presenter?

-The demand for presenters in the television industry has never been higher.
+The opportunities for presenters have never been greater.
 But, although it's seen as a glamorous job and a step to celebrity, being a TV presenter is also hard work, and demands a varied range of journalistic, technical, performance and personal skills.

 With a background in TV directing, working with professional presenters and training new ones for the TV industry, Kathryn Wolfe takes you through the techniques and skills required to become a successful presenter, including:

-- How to read from a prompt and use in-ear talkback
+- How to read from a prompt and use in-ear monitoring

 - How to talk to camera and talk to time